-Chevrolet Silverado owners have reported 101 problems related to brakes failed (under the service brakes category).
+Chevrolet Silverado owners have reported 102 problems related to brakes failed (under the service brakes category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Chevrolet Silverado based on all problems reported for the Silverado.

 Brakes failed when driving slowly in both forward and reverse.
 This occurred following a period of extensive highway driving.
 Brake pedal was extremely hard to push and resulted in no braking of vehicle.
 No trailer towing was involved.